 Priv.-Doz.
 Peter Weinberger, Institute for Applied Synthetic Chemistry

-„With these joint stands it is possible to win new clients and to polish the international image of TU Wien.
-These stands are attractions and innovation hotspots for industry.
-They signal: 'TU Wien is an R&D partner of first choice for industry worldwide'.
-I have known several trade fairs as an exhibitor for many years and can say: These TU presentations under the direction of Peter Heimerl are excellent calling cards for TU Wien."
+"These joint stands help to attract new clients and polish the international image of TU Wien.
+These stands are centres of attraction and innovation hotspots for industry.
+They signalise: 'TU Wien is an R&D partner of choice for industry worldwide'.
+I have been familiar with several trade fairs as an exhibitor for many years and can say that these TU appearances under the direction of Peter Heimerl are excellent business cards for TU Wien."

 Peter Heimerl, Head Research Marketing

 T +43 1 58801 406110

 M +43 664 605 883 320

 Peter Schwabl, Assistant Research Marketing